 Longer counting times improve sensitivity and precision by accumulating a greater total number counts above background, which gives more favorable counting statistics.
 Increasing the usual 20 minute count time to 80 minutes (4 times 20) will improve counting statistics by a factor of 2 (square root of 4).
-For this to work, however, it is necessary that the RAD8 be thoroughly dried out, so that the relative humidity does not climb too high during the 80 minutes of count time.
+For this to work, however, it is necessary that the RAD7 be thoroughly dried out, so that the relative humidity does not climb too high during the 80 minutes of count time.
+It is possible, during a measurement, to set the pump from GRAB to ON, which will turn it on, thus moving air through the desiccant and into the RAD7.
+When the relative humidity is down once more, the pump must be set back to GRAB.